State of Illinois v. Alice Wynekoop: Case for the defense begins

-The first of the defense witnesses was the court reporter, Vivian Molle, who was asked to read her record of the testimony of the prosecution witness, Dr. Hoffman, the county psychiatrist who participated in Wynekoop's interrogation.
-Hoffmann stated that the interrogation of Wynekoop was "the constant questioning of the old woman, slight, weak, and worn."
-Further, Hoffman had said that Wynekoop denied knowing who the murderer was, but had asked if Earle could go home if she confessed, and Hoffmann told her "yes."
+The defense first called the previous trial's court reporter, Vivian Molle, who was asked to read her record of the testimony of the prosecution's Dr. Hoffman, the county psychiatrist who participated in Wynekoop's interrogation.
+Hoffmann had described Wynekoop's interrogation as "the constant questioning of the old woman, slight, weak, and worn."
+Furthermore, Hoffman had said that Wynekoop denied knowing who the murderer was, but had asked whether Earle could go home if she confessed; Hoffmann had told her "yes."
 One of the insurance agents also testified before testimony ended for the day.

 Margaret M. Jones, a physician, was the first character witness for the defense.
 She described Rheta as a woman preoccupied with her health and vulnerable to suicide.
 She recalled one occasion when, at Wynekoop's request, she was called to examine Rheta, who was lying stiffly on the bed with her eyes closed, "apparently" feigning an epileptic episode.
 Jones determined that Rheta was fine.

 Thursday, March 1

-Walker was under cross-examination by the prosecution first thing on Thursday concerning Earle's whereabouts and the "abuse" he felt his mother was subjected to during the eight-hour interrogation that ended with her statement.
-There followed a number of witnesses including a neighbor, S. E. Cleveland, who was also an undertaker, saying that he saw Wynekoop at the hospital twice on the day of Rheta's death at 12:30 p.m. and later at 4:15 p.m.
-Fred Feigl, a pharmacist, testified that Wynekoop had purchased morphine shortly before Rheta's death for the purpose of supporting the break-in theory and theft of the drug.
+Walker was cross-examined by the prosecution first thing on Thursday concerning Earle's whereabouts and the "abuse" he felt his mother was subjected to during the eight-hour interrogation that produced her statement.
+There followed a number of witnesses; among them a neighbor, S. E. Cleveland, who said that he had seen Wynekoop at the hospital twice on the day of Rheta's death: first at 12:30 p.m. and later at 4:15 p.m.
+Fred Feigl, a pharmacist, testified that Wynekoop had purchased morphine shortly before Rheta's death; this testimony supported the defense's "break-in" theory by suggesting an intruder might have intended to steal the drug.
 There were more character witnesses, including Paul H. Mueller, a publisher, giving witness to all the good Wynekoop had done in the area; Marianna Bugge, a masseuse who had treated Rheta frequently; and Dr. Perry Rose, who stayed at the Wynekoop home while studying to be a doctor.
 All testified that Wynekoop loved Rheta and that she had no financial issues.

-Catherine took the stand in the afternoon, testifying about her mother's phone call to her the night of the murder.
+Catherine took the stand in the afternoon, testifying about her mother's phone call to her on the night of the murder.
 She stated that she had not called the coroner because she was advised by a nurse to wait and make sure Rheta was really dead.
 She also testified that she had experienced Rheta as depressed and planning to "do something Earle would be sorry for."